awsdocs/amazon-mq-developer-guide/doc_source/amazon-mq-creating-applying-configurations.md

 1. On the **Create configuration** page, in the **Details** section, type the **Configuration name** \(for example, `MyConfiguration`\) and select a **Broker engine** version\.
 **Note**
-To learn more about ActiveMQ engine versions that Amazon MQ supports, see [Supported engine versions](broker-engine.md)\.
+To learn more about ActiveMQ engine versions supported by Amazon MQ for ActiveMQ, see [Managing Amazon MQ for ActiveMQ engine versions](activemq-version-management.md)\.

 1. Choose **Create configuration**\.